morozgrafix/twig-pagination/readme.md

 You should simply loop over the page numbers you get back, and if a given page number equals the current page value you used when generating the pagination data, that's the current page that you could disable if you wanted to.

+# Contributing

+Run a full test (lint check, coding standards check and unit tests) with `./vendor/bin/phing test`.

+Check code coverage with `./vendor/bin/phpunit --coverage-html build` and open `./build/index.html`.

+In order to automatically run a full test when committing to git, install the included git hooks hook with `./vendor/bin/phing githooks`.